-GENERAL ADMISSION INFORMATION
+GENERAL ADMISSIONS INFORMATION

 Q. What are the minimum requirements to apply?
 What should I do before I consider applying?

-Minimum Admission Application Requirements.
+Minimum Admission Application Requirements

 To be admissible to a School of Education degree or certificate program, applicants are required to hold the appropriate qualifying degree(s).

 - For master’s programs and graduate certificates, applicants must present official evidence of receipt of a four-year bachelor’s degree from an accredited institution of higher education or the equivalent by the time of expected matriculation.

 - For doctoral programs, applicants must present official evidence of receipt of a four-year bachelor’s degree and a master’s degree from an accredited institution of higher education or the equivalent by the time of expected matriculation.

 - For prior degrees and course work, both undergraduate and graduate, applicants must have earned a minimum cumulative grade point average (GPA) of 3.0 (on a 4.0 scale) in all previous undergraduate and graduate studies (including for incomplete programs of study and for programs still in progress).

 - The determination of degree equivalency to U.S. degrees is at the discretion of the Johns Hopkins School of Education.

 A. Each step of the application process is outlined on the How to Apply and Admissions Deadlines & Requirements webpages.
 Applicants who have attended institutions or earned degrees outside the United States or Canada should also review the International Student Admissions webpage for additional requirements.